ucfopen/adverbial-clause-roulette-materia-widget/README.md

     Roulette: A Materia Widget
 </h1>

 Roulette is a re-creations of the classic casino game for  only study and quiz tool for reviewing concepts and principles.
-Questions are seperated into beginner and advanced sets..
+Questions are seperated into beginner and advanced sets.
 Roulette is designed for use with [Materia](https://github.com/ucfopen/Materia), an open-source platform for interactive course content developed by the University of Central Florida.

 ![Roulette Player](src/_screen-shots/1.png)